ahtif/Monopoly-Game/Worksheet1/Group17-questions.md

 **Q2:** Which of the following is the good practice of payment?

-1. The client makes the payment accroading to the stage of development the supplier has finished.
+1. The client makes the payment according to the stage of development the supplier has finished.
-2. The client makes the payment at the very begining and then wait for the supplier produce the software.
+2. The client makes the payment at the very beginning and then wait for the supplier produce the software.
 3. The client makes the payment when the supplier has finished the whole software and delivered to client's hand.

 **ANSWER:** 1